My Story

 Sudden Cardiac Arrest Awareness

-Through P.U.L.S.E.'s (Prevention, Understanding, and Lifesaving Education) 501(c)(3) partnerships with national organizations Parent Heart Watch and Heart for Athletes, we are increasing education and awareness on preventing sudden cardiac arrest.
+Through P.U.L.S.E.'s (Prevention, Understanding, and Lifesaving Education) 501(c)(3) partnerships with national organizations Parent Heart Watch and Every Second Counts CPR, we are increasing education and awareness on preventing sudden cardiac arrest.
 Together, we are actively working to promote lifesaving legislation while also fundraising to provide AEDs and CPR training.

 P.U.L.S.E. is proud to launch the P.U.L.S.E.
 Ambassador Program, inviting teenagers and young adults to take on leadership roles and gain service hours.
 Ambassadors engage in hands-on leadership, encouraging them to promote heart health on their campuses.
 The program is open to students ages 15-25.
 Ambassadors meet via Zoom each month and are given quarterly challenges to complete.